Doug Ford (golfer)

-Biography
+Early life

-Ford was born in West Haven, Connecticut on August 6, 1922.
+Ford was born in West Haven, Connecticut, on August 6, 1922.
 During World War II, he served in the Coast Guard Air Division.

+Ford recalled later in life that he showed enough promise as a baseball player that he received a contract offer from the New York Yankees.
+While he was considering the offer, his father asked how long he might expect to play baseball.
+When Doug said that he might expect to play professional baseball for about 10 years, his father responded, "Why don't you stay with the golf.
+You'll last forever."

+Professional career

-He turned professional in 1949 and won for the first time in 1952 at the Jacksonville Open.
+Ford turned professional in 1949 and won for the first time in 1952 at the Jacksonville Open.

 The win in Jacksonville was an unusual one.
 At the end of regulation play, Ford and Sam Snead were tied for the lead.
 An 18-hole playoff was scheduled for the next day but rather than play, Snead forfeited.
 The forfeit stemmed from a ruling Snead received during the tournament's second round of play.
 On the 10th hole, Snead's drive landed behind an out-of-bounds stake.
 While Chick Harbert, who was playing with Snead, thought the ball was out-of-bounds, a rules official ruled differently due to the starter not telling players the stakes had been moved since the previous day's play had ended.
 Afterwards, Snead explained why he forfeited even though Ford suggested they play sudden-death for the title.
 "I want to be fair about it.
 I don't want anyone to think I took advantage of the ruling."

 Ford's first major title was the PGA Championship in 1955, which was contested at match play.
 He defeated Cary Middlecoff in the 36-hole final, 4 and 3.
 Ford was that season's PGA Player of the Year.
 In 1957, he holed out from a plugged lie in the bunker, on the final hole, to come from behind and beat Sam Snead by three strokes at the Masters Tournament.
 The last of his 19 PGA Tour wins came in 1963.
+Ford played on four Ryder Cup teams: 1955, 1957, 1959, and 1961.

 Ford played in 49 Masters Tournaments, a record that stood until Arnold Palmer played in his 50th tournament three years later.
 His final Masters was in 2001 at age 78; he withdrew after an opening-hole double-bogey and was asked not to participate in future tournaments.

-Ford played on four Ryder Cup teams: 1955, 1957, 1959, and 1961.
-He was inducted into the Connecticut Golf Hall of Fame in 1972.
-He was inducted into the National Italian American Sports Hall of Fame in 1992.
-Ford was inducted into the World Golf Hall of Fame in 2011.

-During the induction ceremony, Ford recalled that he showed enough promise as a baseball player that he received a contract offer from the New York Yankees.
-While he was considering the offer, his father asked how long he might expect to play baseball.
-When Doug said that he might expect to play professional baseball for about 10 years, his father responded, "Why don't you stay with the golf.
-You'll last forever."
-At the time of the ceremony, the 88-year-old Ford still regularly played casual golf.
+At the age of 88, Ford still regularly played casual golf.

+Personal life

-Ford died in Palm Beach Gardens, Florida on May 14, 2018 at the age of 95.
+Ford died in Palm Beach Gardens, Florida, on May 14, 2018, at the age of 95.